Madalina-Alexandra/web-3d-apps-assignment/README.md

 ## Statement of Originality

 This project is submitted as requirement for H7006: Web 3D Applications at the University of Sussex - May 2022.
 It is the product of my own labour except where indicated otherwise.
-References can be found at the bottom of this page.
+References can be found [here](http://users.sussex.ac.uk/~mm2086/3dapp/assignment/index.html#/about#references-section).

 ## Important notes